 My researchMy research is inspired by practical problems.
 I focus on the design of a secure and privacy friendly protocols for identity management and the Internet of Things.
 Apart from that I study privacy by design.
 I speak on these topics at national and international conferences and publish my results both in (inter)national scientific journals as well as in the popular press.
 Occasionally I appear in the media as a security expert.

 My CVCurrently, I am an associate professor in computer security, privacy and identity management at the Digital Security group of the Institute for Computing and Information Sciences of the Radboud University Nijmegen.
-I am principal scientist (and former scientific director and co-founder) of the Privacy & Identity Lab, and I am also an associate professor in the Law & IT department of the Faculty of Law of the University of Groningen.
+I am principal scientist (and former scientific director and co-founder) of the Privacy & Identity Lab, and I am also an associate professor in the IT Law section of the Transboundary Legal Studies department of the Faculty of Law of the University of Groningen.